thorsten/phpMyFAQ/documentation/documentation.md

 **3.5. <a id="3.5"></a>Modifying templates for phpMyFAQ 2.9.x**

-Your current 2.6.x, 2.7.x and 2.8.x templates are **barely** compatible with phpMyFAQ 2.9 because we changed the complete CSS framework to Bootstrap v3.
+Your current 2.6.x and 2.7.x atemplates are **barely** compatible with phpMyFAQ 2.9 because we changed the complete CSS framework to Bootstrap v3.
 We're also using a lot of Ajax based technologies and CSS3 in the frontend now.
 We moved the login from a dropdown form to an own page with the login form.
 We also added a glossary page which you might know from the administration backend from older versions.